philrz/super/docs/formats/sup.md

 ---
-weight: 3
+weight: 2
-title: Super JSON
+title: Super (SUP)
-heading: Super JSON Specification
+heading: Super (SUP) Format Specification
 ---

 ## 1. Introduction

-Super JSON is the human-readable, text-based serialization format of the [super data model](data-model.md).
+Super (SUP) is the human-readable, text-based serialization format of the [super data model](data-model.md).

-Super JSON builds upon the elegant simplicity of JSON with "type decorators".
+SUP builds upon the elegant simplicity of JSON with "type decorators".
 Where the type of a value is not implied by its syntax, a parenthesized type decorator is appended to the value thus establishing a well-defined type for every value expressed in source text.

-Super JSON is also a superset of JSON in that all JSON documents are valid Super JSON values.
+SUP is also a superset of JSON in that all JSON documents are valid SUP values.

-## 2. The Super JSON Format
+## 2. The SUP Format

-A Super JSON text is a sequence of UTF-8 characters organized either as a bounded input or an unbounded stream.
+A SUP text is a sequence of UTF-8 characters organized either as a bounded input or an unbounded stream.

 The input text is organized as a sequence of one or more values optionally